Creating symbol packages (.snupkg)

 NuGet.org symbol package constraints

 - Only the following file extensions are allowed in symbol packages:

-- Only managed Portable pdbs are currently supported on nuget symbol server.
+- Only managed Portable PDBs are supported on NuGet.org's symbol server.

-- The pdbs and associated nupkg dlls need to be built with the compiler in Visual Studio version 15.9 or above (see pdb crypto hash)
+- The PDBs and their associated .nupkg DLLs need to be built with the compiler in Visual Studio version 15.9 or above (see PDB crypto hash)

 Symbol package validation and indexing

 Package validation and indexing usually takes under 15 minutes.
 If the package publishing is taking longer than expected, visit status.nuget.org to check if NuGet.org is experiencing any interruptions.
 If all systems are operational and the package hasn't been successfully published within an hour, please login to nuget.org and contact us using the Contact Support link on the package details page.

 Symbol package structure

 The .snupkg will have the same id and version as the corresponding .nupkg.

 The .snupkg will have the exact folder structure as the nupkg for any DLL or EXE files with the distinction that instead of DLLs/EXEs, their corresponding PDBs will be included in the same folder hierarchy.
 Files and folders with extensions other than PDB will be left out of the snupkg.

 <packageTypes> <packageType name="SymbolsPackage"/> </packageTypes>

 If an author decides to use a custom nuspec to build their nupkg and snupkg, the snupkg should have the same folder hierarchy and files detailed in 2).

 ownersfield will be excluded from the snupkg's nuspec.